korenmiklos/dataarchitecture/manuscript/09-keys.md

 Most importantly, keys should be _unique_, that is, no two different observations should receive the same key.
 This sounds obvious, but your design can make this requirement harder or easier to satisfy.
 Suppose you decide to refer to users by their last name (an obviously silly idea).
 After the second `smith` and `jones`, you will have to change your system.
 Then you decide to add first names.
 You are safe until the second `john_smith` or `charles_jones`.
 You'll end up with `john_smith_02`, which is just plain ugly.
 (And what if there are more than 99 John Smiths's in your data?)

 If you think you would never commit such silly mistakes, read Patrick McKenzie's [list of 40 falsehoods](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/) programmers often assume about names.
-I come from a country which uses the Eastern name order, uses many accented letters, and where wives' married names often do not include their first names (as in "Szabó Jánosné ~ "Mrs John Smith").
+I come from a country which uses the Eastern name order, uses many accented letters, and where wives' married names often do not include their first names (as in "Szabó Jánosné" ~ "Mrs John Smith").
 I've encountered people with only one name.
 How hard it is for them to enter their name into any web app or database?

 It gets worth with companies and organizations.
 It is next to impossible to use their correct name more than once.
 The municipal government of the Budapest district where my university is located is officially called "Belváros-Lipótváros Budapest Főváros V. kerület Polgármesteri Hivatal."
 How often do you think it is spelled right in databases?
 Moreover, there are 37 elementary schools in Hungary whose official name is simply "elementary school."